Credit card pros and cons

 Having the right credit card in your wallet can help you earn cash back, points or miles on common purchases.
 When you open a rewards credit card, you may also get a welcome bonus after hitting a certain spending threshold.

-Before choosing the card with the highest welcome bonus or rewards rate, however, you’ll want to start by looking at credit cards that aligns with how you spend.
+Before choosing the card with the highest welcome bonus or rewards rate, however, you’ll want to start by looking at credit cards that align with how you spend.
 For example, frequent travelers might benefit from a travel credit card that offers points or miles toward future travel.
-Other shoppers might get more value from a cash back card with rewards on things like groceries, gas and entertainment.
+Other shoppers might get more value from a cash back card with rewards in categories such as groceries, gas and entertainment.

 Travel benefits